ajinkyatalekar/percolation-visualizer/README.md

 ## Description
 A visualizer for the percolation problem.
 Uses *Weighted Union Find with Path Compression* for solving the problem and *StdDraw* from *alg4.jar* to draw.

-Includes real-time flow which looks very pretty but is performance heavy, do NOT use for larger samples.
-Instead, calculate flow when percolation happens.
+Includes real-time flow which updates filled sites after every new site is opened.

 ## Visuals
 <!-- <img src="https://user-images.githubusercontent.com/91043799/149831257-e0183287-bb04-482d-9bcd-7d3c71bdb3f7.jpg" width=40% height=40%>